 VIII.
-INTERIM PROTECTIVE MEASURES AND ACCOMMODATIONS
+INTERIM MEASURES

-The University may take reasonable and prudent interim protective measures and accommodations to protect the alleged victim, the reporter (if different than the alleged victim), the respondent (i.e., the person against whom a report has been filed), and all third party witnesses pending resolution of the complaint.
-Interim measures may include restrictions on contact (University-issued "no contact" orders), bans from areas of campus, facilities or activities, and changes to academic, living or working situations (including transferring to a different class, moving to a different room or residence hall, and changing work schedules).
+The University may take reasonable and prudent interim measures to protect the alleged victim, the reporter (if different than the alleged victim), the respondent (i.e., the person against whom a report has been filed), and all third party witnesses pending resolution of the complaint.
+Interim measures may include restrictions on contact (University-issued "no contact" orders), bans from areas of campus, and changes to academic or living situations.
 Intentional and/or continued violations of a University-issued "no contact" order is a violation of this Policy and may result in additional misconduct charges and additional disciplinary sanctions including suspension and expulsion for students, or termination of employment for employees.
 The University also will consider the safety of the University community when making decisions regarding appropriate interim measures.
-All parties to a complaint will be informed of any interim measures taken by the University, but the University will otherwise endeavor to maintain as confidential such measures to the extent that maintaining them would not impair the ability of the University to provide the measures.
+All parties to a complaint will be informed of any interim measures taken by the University.